laggui/connected-factory/README.md

-This module is composed of a power supply circuit, a conversion circuit (for 4-20 mA input readings), a protection circuit and a microcontroller (PIC18F4620) connected to a Digi XBee RF module.
-With the help of its internal ADC, the microcontroller reads the input voltage every five seconds using a timer interrupt and communicates the digital value to the XBee module with his built-in UART module, adding the device ID to the message transmitted (format: <ID-Data>).
+This module is composed of a power supply circuit, a conversion circuit (for 4-20 mA input readings), a protection circuit and a microcontroller (PIC18F4620) connected to a [Digi XBee RF module][digi-xbee] with a [regulator][xbee-explorer].
+With the help of its internal ADC, the microcontroller reads the input voltage every five seconds using a timer interrupt and communicates the digital value to the XBee module with his built-in UART module, adding the device ID to the message transmitted (format: `<ID-Data>`).
 The XBee module relays the message wirelessly to the data processing module.

 ![Data Capture Module Schematic](docs/schematic.png)